-I checked in on my neighbours to make sure they were okay – they were – just minor leaks.
-I work with charities who care for the most vulnerable in our society.
+I work with charities that care for the most vulnerable in our society.
 They have systems, processes, and environments that help them cope and sustain their work in unexpected emergencies.
 They and their clients will still be seriously impacted but because they have to plan for emergencies they are better prepared than the average person on the street.

 And this got me thinking.
-What should someone who lives in a built-up urban environment have in their emergency kit?
-How should they keep it?
-Where should they keep it?
+When one lives in a built-up urban environment, what should you have in your emergency kit?
+What kind of emergency plan do you need to have?
+How should you keep it?
+Where should you keep it?
 How do you maintain it?
-I am part of an on-line group for emergency and disaster relief management specialists and I decided to put the question out to the group: What should go in an emergency kit when you live in a built up area in a city?
-The most amazing diaglogue followed.
+I am part of an online group for emergency and disaster relief management specialists and I decided to put the question out to the group: What should go in an emergency kit when you live in a built-up area in a city?
+The most amazing dialogue followed.
 These professionals are from all over the world.
+Their insights were enormously insightful and I am most grateful.
 At the end of this post I have a section called Resources – these are sites that have more information on preparing for emergencies.

 - Know all exits in the home.

-- I’d also recommend getting to know your neighbors so that you’re all aware of the resources available to you within the neighborhood.
+- I’d also recommend getting to know your neighbours so that you’re all aware of the resources available to you within the neighbourhood.

 - Know who of your neighbours is vulnerable and/elderly so that they can be checked in on and/or helped.

 - Make copies of important documents: Birth and marriage certificates, passports, Medical information, licences, wills, land deeds and insurance.
-You might want to put them in a safety deposit box or give them to friends and family who live out of town.
+You might want to put them in a safety deposit box, in the emergency kit, or give them to friends or family who live out of town.

 - Make sure you have a working carbon monoxide detector (VIP – this saved my life once!) and smoke detector.